EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Transferring EDHOC in CoAP {#coap}

 It is recommended to transport EDHOC as an exchange of CoAP {{RFC7252}} messages.
 CoAP is a reliable transport that can preserve packet ordering and handle message duplication.
 CoAP can also perform fragmentation and protect against denial of service attacks.
-It is recommended to carry the EDHOC flights in Confirmable messages, especially if fragmentation is used.
+It is recommended to carry the EDHOC messages in Confirmable messages, especially if fragmentation is used.

 By default, the CoAP client is the Initiator and the CoAP server is the Responder, but the roles SHOULD be chosen to protect the most sensitive identity, see {{security}}.
 By default, EDHOC is transferred in POST requests and 2.04 (Changed) responses to the Uri-Path: "/.well-known/edhoc", but an application may define its own path that can be discovered e.g. using resource directory {{I-D.ietf-core-resource-directory}}.